bfairkun/GenometracksByGenotype/README.md

 ![Sashimi_example](images/test_splicing.png)

 ## Usage as module
-the `NormalizedBigwigsByGenotype.py` can also be used as a module, which could be useful for plotting lots of things from within python.
-But I don't think we can use the bash process subtitution tricks when using the script this way, so there might be better ways to use this script effectively...
-In any case, here is an example python script to that uses the script as an imported module:
+the `NormalizedBigwigsByGenotype.py` can also be used as a module, which might be useful for plotting lots of things from within python.
+Here is an example python script to that uses the script as an imported module:

 ```python
 import NormalizedBigwigsByGenotype